 Author contributions: Ngu NLY and Flanagan E contributed equally to this work; Ngu NLY, Flanagan E, Bell S, and Le S were involved in the conception and design of the article; Ngu NLY and Flanagan E undertook a literature review and initial draft; all authors were involved in the writing and editing of the article; all authors reviewed the final manuscript before submission.

-Corresponding author: Natalie L. Y. Ngu, MBBS, Doctor, Department of Gastroenterology and Hepatology, Monash Health, Level 3, 246 Clayton Road, Clayton 3168, Victoria, Australia. natalie.ngu@monash.edu
+Corresponding author: Natalie LY Ngu, MBBS, Doctor, Department of Gastroenterology and Hepatology, Monash Health, Level 3, 246 Clayton Road, Clayton 3168, Victoria, Australia. natalie.ngu@monash.edu

 Received: September 27, 2022